-This series is about my paternal grandmother’s surname Hill and the ancestors who have carried it proudly.
+This series is about my paternal Grandmother Bessie Reed Hill’s surname and the ancestors and descendants who have carried it proudly.
 For more detailed information on the pre-Revolutionary War years of the counties in question, we recommend a quick read of “A Synopsis of Articles on our Early Wilson Families.”
-Before our Hill and Wilson families intermarried, they were part of several land disputes: one, between the States of Pennsylvania and Maryland, and second, the attempt to evict Scots-Irish farmers from the newly claimed Penn family estate, known as “The Manor of Masque.”
-That area south of present day Harrisburg had a number of Hills, and we wonder if we are related to any: John Hill was appointed as Overseer of the Poor in York County, 1750; the land of James Hill held a well-travelled road from York to the Peach Bottom Ferry on the Susquehanna River, 1768; and Anthony Hill was a resident of York Township, 1783.
+Before our Hill and Wilson families intermarried, they were part of several land disputes: one, between the States of Pennsylvania and Maryland, and second, the attempt to evict Scots-Irish farmers from the newly claimed Penn family estate, known as “The Manor of Maske.”
+That area around Gettyburg south of present day Harrisburg had a number of Hills, and we wonder if we are related to any: John Hill was appointed as Overseer of the Poor in York County, 1750; the land of James Hill held a well-travelled road from York to the Peach Bottom Ferry on the Susquehanna River, 1768; and Anthony Hill was a resident of York Township, 1783.
 As early as 1671, a William Hill (spelled “Wyllyam Hyll”) was a witness to the will of Chevall Penn back in England.
-We do know for certain some things about the east-central Pennsylvania pioneers who began our American family, my great-great-great-great-great (5X) grandparents William (b.1740) and Elizabeth Dixon Hill, thanks to an e-mail source and a distance cousin, Mrs. Jim (Patricia) Hill of Buffalo Twp., PA.
+We do know for certain some things about the east-central Pennsylvania pioneers who began our American family, my Great-great-great-great-great (5X) grandparents William (1740-1815) and Elizabeth Dixon Hill, thanks to an e-mail source and a distance cousin, Mrs. Jim (Patricia) Hill of Buffalo Twp., PA.
 She found evidence among the deeds in York County: “William owned land that was in the area that became Adams County.
 At one time he owned the largest ‘plantation’ in the area, with many people and buildings.”
 In fact, the 1801 tax on the William Hill farm in Liberty Township was$2,350, very high compared to his sons’ farms, John and Martin, and their neighbors.
 According to local history, his farm had two stones marking the Mason-Dixon line, one in Pennsylvania and one in Maryland.
 Apparently, the farm straddled the North-South marker somewhere below Gettysburg.
 The History of Adams County refers to “the Hominy Stone” in about the same location.
 Indians used to pound their hominy, or corn, into meal there, and many arrowheads have been found on the old Hill farm.
 William lived there before, during, and after the American Revolution and married twice.
 His second wife was Lydia Jack and they had one son, James, whose son was J.L.
 Hill, a prominent Gettysburg dentist.
 But, our line sprang from first wife Elizabeth Dixon and the first of their 16 children.
 (See “Vitals.”)
 No wonder she died, you say.
 John (1765-1849) married Jane (or “Jean” in Scottish) Wilson (1777-1865) and, according to their obituaries, claimed Indiana County as home.
 Their first born of six was William (1799-1875), who married Sarah Barber (1797-1873), the daughter of Adam and Sarah Barbour, who had come to Butler County in the 1790s from Ireland.
 William Hill arrived there and founded Centerville, now Slippery Rock, Butler county, around 1823.
 He later moved just northwest to Leesburg, Mercer County.

-It’s not clear whether any of the previous two generations ever visited Butler County or lived there, but lots for the present day town of Centerville, Slippery Rock Township, had been first surveyed from a Hill farm in 1820.
+It’s not clear whether any of the previous two generations had ever visited Butler County or lived there, but lots for the present day town of Centerville, Slippery Rock Township, had been first surveyed from a Hill farm in 1820.
 The first plot of the town was recorded in 1825 and included parcels from neighbor Stephen Cooper’s farm.
 The spot of his house is still called Ginger Hill because of the ginger he put in the whiskey he sold.
 The History of Butler County suggests that Cooper may have sold the ginger and gave away the whiskey.
 At that time Centerville contained four log homes, which included a tavern and a mercantile.
 At first, one resident wanted to call the place “Muttontown” because he had just eaten his fill of his favorite meat there.
 Then the name “Middletown” was considered because of its location between the county seats of Butler and Mercer.
 But, finally “Centreville” [older spelling] was approved unanimously.
 Later, the town grew and offered every product and service from chairs to windmills, from millinery to blacksmithing.
 We know that William Hill began his mercantile reputation there before moving his store north to Leesburg, Mercer County.
 There, he served as a Justice of the Peace.
 Other possible relatives doing business in Centerville included Daniel K. Hill, a shoemaker, and J.S.
 Wilson, a dealer in hardware and farm machinery.
 He later became a gauger and inspector for the blossoming petroleum industry in nearby Oil City.
 Click on the map below to enlarge:

-From Civil War records we know that William and Sarah’s son, Captain John Dixon (1824-1915), raised his Company A from Mercer County.
+From Civil War records we know that William and Sarah’s son, Captain John Dixon Hill (1824-1915), raised his Company A from Mercer County.
 He was Captain and Surgeon’s Assistant for the 169th Regiment, PA Volunteers, Grand Army of the Republic.
-We’ll share his story and others in our line in a later article.
-But, in this article we will give some background on the origins of the Hill name and some famous namesakes.
+What follows is information on the origins of the Hill name and some famous namesakes.
 Later we plan to share with you some excerpts from our families’ wills.
 We think you’ll enjoy hearing about the monetary values placed upon some of the old Hill properties and materials.

 The Hill family motto is listed in Burke’s General Armory as “By God and my sword I have obtained.”
 The coat of arms is a Sable on fess between three spotted leopards.
 The black sable denotes wisdom while the gold signifies generosity.
 The red gules (ermine) on the coat means magnanimity.
 The escallops (mollusks) from ancient times symbolize a pilgrim.